Skip to main content

 Enhanced demand forecasting

 A single source of data, built-in analytics, and advanced reporting tools all point toward increased accuracy in demand forecasting.
 Historical sales data, market trends, and other relevant factors enable more accurately predicting future demand.
 This is crucial for determining optimal stock levels and planning for seasonal fluctuations or market changes.
-The built-in reports and analytics include details on stock movements, inventory turnover, stock aging, etc.
+The built-in reports and analytics include details on stock movements and aging, the inventory turnover rate, etc.

 Automated reordering and safety stock levels